guoyu07/meta64/docs/code-notes.md

 Each JS file has a variable that is creates and returns as a function.
 This is done for scoping primarily.
 Since JS has no concept of classes and scopes (outside functions) we use this pattern which is also a widely used pattern for JS code.
 So when you see something like 'render.doSomething()' you know right away this is a method in the 'render.js' file, without having to do any searching.
 Also the general need for hiding variables into the 'most localized' scope you can is accomplished this way, and is the best practice.

-## Underscore ( _ )

-A underscore variable in the JS should generally be interpreted at "this".
-In other words an underscore ( _ ) at the front of a varible or as a scoping variable, means that the variable is referencing the current JS file that it's in.
-The convention would mean that for example, in a class named 'util.js' if you see something like "_.myVar or _.myFunction" those will be the same as "util.myVar or util.myFunction".
-So the underscore itself is the scoping variable that is the near equivalent of 'this' in Java or C++.
-Since JS is a functional language more than an OOP one, we use this name convention.
-I think this is a common convention used by JS developers also, to have underscore mean something similar to 'this'.

 ## Markdown

 Meta64 allows markdown text to be entered into content fields and renders them using standard markdown syntax.
 The markdown formatter api we use is PageDown.